elinekupers/fmsproject/README.md

 ## Repository overview

-Content:
 - external 			: functions from other repositories
-- figurescripts		: contains separate functions to make manuscript figures 1-4: makeFigure1 - compute and plot the forward model prediction for 1 or average across all subjects makeFigure1Mixtures - same as makeFigure1, but to compute many in between model predictions with different values for von Mises kappa (width of the distribution) makeFigure2 - load and plot measured MEG data for 1 or average across all subjects makeFigure3 - load and plot measured MEG data and overlay with contourlines of model predictions for all subjects makeFigure4 - compute adjusted forward model, that does not allow for responses to cancel
+- figurescripts		: contains separate functions to make manuscript figures 1-4:
+	- subfunctions 	: additional functions needed to run figure scripts
+		- makeFigure1 - compute and plot the forward model prediction for 1 or average across all subjects
+		- makeFigure1Mixtures - same as makeFigure1, but to compute many in between model predictions with different values for von Mises kappa (width of the distribution)
-	- subfunctions 	: functions needed to run makeFigureXX
+		- makeFigure2 - load and plot measured MEG data for 1 or average across all subjects
+		- makeFigure3 - load and plot measured MEG data and overlay with contourlines of model predictions for all subjects
+		- makeFigure4 - compute adjusted forward model, that does not allow for responses to cancel

 - mne_alignment		: folder with Python script to check MRI/MEG data alignment

-fmsMakeAllFigures.m : master script that calls all makeFigureX functions fmsRootPath.m 		: function to call local path of this repository folder
+- fmsMakeAllFigures.m : master script that calls all makeFigureX functions
+- fmsRootPath.m 		: function to call local path of this repository folder

 ## Data
 - headmodel from brainstorm: